 But there’s one more step that might make things slightly more complicated.

+Some investors and traders use margin in several ways.
 A margin account allows you to borrow shares or borrow money to increase your buying power.
-In this case you can sell short marginable stock with up to twice the buying power of a traditional cash account.
+In this case, you can sell short marginable stock with up to twice the buying power of a traditional cash account.
 The securities you hold in your account act as collateral for the loan, and you pay interest on the money borrowed.

 The traditional margin trading example is summarized in figure 1.